PSAT, SAT and ACT FAQS

 - The Math section is focused on fewer topics with a heavy emphasis on algebra.

-Are the SAT and ACT going to be phased out by the competitive US colleges and universities?
+“The Three Biggest Lies in College Admissions” -- are the SAT and ACT going to be phased out by the competitive US colleges and universities?

 We don't think so.